vemuri-Jyoshna/To---D0-List/README.md

 🚀 Features

-Add new tasks
+- Add new tasks

-Mark tasks as completed
+- Mark tasks as completed

-Delete tasks
+- Delete tasks

-Responsive and clean UI
+- Responsive and clean UI

-Real-time task management
+- Real-time task management

-Easy to use
+- Easy to use

 🛠️ Technologies Used

-HTML5
+- HTML5

-CSS3
+- CSS3

-JavaScript
+- JavaScript

 🎯 How It Works

-Enter a task in the input field.
+1. Enter a task in the input field.

-Click the Add button.
+2. Click the Add button.

-View tasks in the task list.
+3. View tasks in the task list.

-Mark tasks as completed or delete them when finished
+4. Mark tasks as completed or delete them when finished

 💡 Future Improvements

-Add task categories
+-> Add task categories

-Add due dates and reminders
+-> Add due dates and reminders

-Dark mode support
+-> Dark mode support

-Save tasks using Local Storage
+-> Save tasks using Local Storage

-Drag and drop task sorting
+->Drag and drop task sorting